kowainik/learn4haskell/README.md

 Learn4Haskell has 4 chapters that you can walk through and submit 4 pull requests to complete the Hacktoberfest event (or just for knowledge and your enjoyment).

 So, you can start right now with forking.
-Following this will describe how you can install all the necessary items to be able to run this course locally.
+Following this we'll describe how you can install all the necessary items to be able to run this course locally.

 ### Installing Haskell